PrasannaPoluru21/Crime_Data_Analysis_Interactive_Tableau/README.md

 # Crime_Data_Analysis_Interactive_Tableau
-In this project, I created a Tableau interative dashboards from LosAngeles crime data.
+In this project, I created a Tableau interative dashboard from LosAngeles crime data.
 Feel free to go through this and suggest me if there can be any changes!
 Thanks!